akeneo/pim-docs/design_pim/guides/add_a_tab_to_system_configuration.rst

 How to add a new tab in System / Configuration
 ==============================================

 To add or override a tab in the System Configuration page, you can use our form extensions system.
 The first step is to create a form extension in your custom bundle.
+This new extension defines and registers a tab with a label and some content:

 .. code-block:: javascript
     :linenos: